beskay/ERC721B/README.md

 ### \_checkOnERC721Received

 Unlike in the standard ERC721 implementation this is only called once per batch mint.
 Calling this several times per batch mint is a waste of gas, if the contract confirms the receival of one token, it will accept all additional tokens too.
 This saves us around 5k gas per additional mint, so it adds up quite a bit.

+Please note that this is an experimental feature, it could be that there are some contracts out there which use their onERC721Received function for additional logic, like sending the received NFTs to another wallet or something else.

 ## How to use